We are our stories, and we tell them while standing on the shoulders of those who came before us.

 STEP 6 – Researchers from the University of Galway will analyse the interviews

-STEP 7 - Irish actor Cillian Murphy will host a special event for up to 100 participants in Croke Park in the Autumn.
+STEP 7 - UNESCO Child & Family Research Centre, University of Galway and the GAA will host a special event with a special guest, for up to 100 participants in Croke Park on November 2nd.

 For further information contact firstname.lastname@example.org or Stephen Quinn at +353 (0) 1 819 2387